marcauberer/simple-settings/README.md

 ```

 ## Retrieve preference values
-### Normal retrieval
+### One-Time-Retrieval
-You can either retrieve the values of the preferences as usual via the SharedPreferences or you can use the built-in shortcuts of the library.
+You can either retrieve the values of the preferences as usual via the SharedPreferences or you can use the built-in shortcuts, coming with the library.
-The library provides extension functions for the `Context` class to easily access the preference values:
+It provides extension functions for the `Context` class to easily access the preference values:
 ```kotlin
 val value1 = getPrefStringValue("stringPreference", "default value")
 val value2 = getPrefIntValue("intPreference", 99)